Brandon J. Martínez

 About Me

 I was born and raised in Grants, New Mexico, a small mining & ranching community nestled between Mt.
 Taylor, the malpaís lava flows, and the Zuni Mountains.
-La Nueva México, like other parts of Aztlán, has a rich history of cultural interaction, with long-standing inhabitance by Native American tribes and later waves of colonization and occupation by hispanos and Anglo-Americans.
+La Nueva México, like other parts of Aztlán, has a rich history of cultural interaction, with long-standing inhabitance by Native American tribes, and later waves of colonization and occupation by hispanos and Anglo-Americans.